 All news related to ongoing interventions are available from Mobility Work mobile application's newsfeed, available on iOS and Android.

 Preventive Maintenance vs. Predictive Maintenance

-Compared to predictive maintenance, preventive maintenance is based on timely scheduled periods, defined by manufacturers’ instructions or asset’s specific behavior.
+Compared to PdM maintenance, preventive maintenance is based on timely scheduled periods, defined by manufacturers’ instructions or asset’s specific behavior.
 The preventive interventions are performed, no matter if the machines show any deteriorations signs or not.
-Predictive maintenance on the contrary is based on the actual state of the machine.
+PdM on the contrary is based on the actual state of the machine.
 It follows the data of the mounted on the equipment sensors and as soon as any sensor shows a deviation from the norm (for example: different vibration reading), an intervention is performed.

 Predictive Maintenance vs. Reliability-Based Maintenance

 According to reliability-based maintenance, or RCM, not all equipment has the same importance and some assets will have a higher probability of experiencing failures.
 Therefore certain assets but as well financial and human resources should be prioritized and optimized.
 In general, the RCM approach is evaluating all equipment and resources in order to obtain the highest possible reliability and profitability levels.

 In this context, RCM is not a substitute for PdM.
 Both collaborate and rely on each other to enable a plant to better tailor resources to needs while improving reliability and reducing costs.